MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### Dynamic Table State Synchronization

-In order to ensure table consistency, all modifications of the header table occur on a dedicated control stream.
-Message control streams contain only indexed and literal header entries.
+In order to ensure table consistency, all modifications of the header table occur as separate messages rather than on request streams.
+Request streams contain only indexed and literal header entries.

 No entries are automatically evicted from the dynamic table.
 Size management is purely the responsibility of the encoder, which MUST NOT exceed the declared